ProDeSquare/InstantDomainPage/README.md

 $ pnpm run dev
 ```

-This will serve the app on localhost running on port `8080`, to change the port number, edit `vite.config.ts`
+The app will be served on `localhost` port `8080`.
+To change the port, modify the `vite.config.ts` file:
 ```js
 server: {
     ...